 What's the story?

 Ten-year-old Arthur (Freddie Highmore) lives on a farm with his grandmother (Mia Farrow).
 Granny likes to tell stories about Arthur's grandfather, Archibald (Ron Crawford), who's lost in Africa, and she also worries that she'll lose their home to land developers.
 Arthur decides to help by following grandfather's clues, which supposedly lead to buried treasure.
 On his quest, Masai warriors shrink him to the size of the elves -- called Minimoys -- who live beneath Granny's lawn.
 He meets the Minimoys' princess, Selenia (voiced by Madonna).
 The malevolent Maltazard (David Bowie) wants to enslave the Minimoys, so Selenia's father (Robert De Niro) sends her, Arthur, and Selenia's brother, Bétamèche (Jimmy Fallon), to find the treasure, in hopes that it will pay off the villains.

 Is it any good?

+Frenzied and disconnected, ARTHUR AND THE INVISIBLES follows a human boy whose adventures lead him into a community of teeny-weeny, elflike creatures.
 The plot -- based on a series of children's books by director Luc Besson -- proceeds in a tizzy, cutting between above-ground scenes and below-ground scenes, though never quite establishing thematic or emotional links between the two realms.